ALECOMANIA

 1.2.
 It Attracts the Wrong Customers

 Some shoppers only buy when shipping is free.
-Problems include:
+The problems that arise:

 • Higher return rates